AIDASoft/podio/doc/modules.md

 C++20 modules provide a modern alternative to header files that can dramatically improve compilation times.
 Podio generates two types of modules:

-1. **podio.core** - A module interface for podio's ROOT-independent core functionality
+1. **podio.core** - A module interface for podio's I/O-independent core functionality
 2. **datamodel modules** - Auto-generated module interfaces for each datamodel (e.g., `edm4hep.datamodel`)

 Module support is entirely optional and controlled by the `PODIO_ENABLE_CPP_MODULES` CMake option (default: `OFF`).